eshernan/quantum_computing/README.md

-# Guide to install all  requerimients necesary to this workshop
+# Guide to install all requirements necessary to this workshop

 1. Create a virtual environtment called qcve using <br>
     ``bash python -m venv qcve``